odacremolbap/fsisolatecli/README.md

 You can ask for status or send signals anytime.
 If you try to communicate with the process before it's running of after it has finished (use `-a`and `-b` delays), you should receive a message indicating that the process isn't running.

+You can use a tarball file instead of a directory `sudo ./fsisolatecli -b 5 -a 5 test/simple.tar /loop-linux -- -i 10 -e 2`

+Or a URL
+`sudo ./fsisolatecli -b 5 -a 5 https://raw.githubusercontent.com/odacremolbap/fsisolatecli/master/test/simple.tar /loop-linux -- -i 10 -e 2`

 ## Darwin